 So while I’ll still be endlessly repeating myself with the kids and many of our days will still feel like an eternal repeat of Groundhog Day during these strange times, I’ll at least be able to point to these one-on-one weekly goals with each kid and say, “See?
 Look!
 We DID do something intentional and worthwhile and noteworthy this week!”

-Another major shift that happened was that mentally, I finally accepted the fact that we’ll likely be moving, and that there’s a decent chance it will be to Sanpete County (aka, kind of the Middle of Nowhere, Utah).
-My body and mind have been raging against the notion of moving–especially to Sanpete–since I first found out it was a possibility.
+Another major shift that happened was that mentally, I finally accepted the fact that we’ll likely be moving, and that there’s a decent chance it will be to a small county in Utah that’s kind of in the middle of nowhere.
+My body and mind have been raging against the notion of moving–especially to somewhere so rural–since I first found out it was a possibility.
 I liked the life we’ve established here, I liked our proximity to a bigger city with all the amenities (not to mention a big hospital and our favorite doctors), and I liked that things seemed stable here, both financially and support-wise.

 My friend Rachel put it this way, in a Facebook comment to me: “Change can be so fun and exciting when you planned for it.
 When it’s thrust upon you,….not so much.”
 A thousand times, YES!
 I often actually inject our life with regular doses of change, just to keep things interesting, but big changes that we didn’t ask for?
 Not a fan.
 So, because this is a change we didn’t ask for, I’ve been railing against it–every time I thought about moving, my body tensed with stress, and my mind jumped to frustration and even anger.